 Your cat needs to stay warm when it’s cold outside.
 Not surprisingly, felines are naturally drawn to heat sources, such as radiators and heaters.
 This potentially leaves your cat at risk of burns and scalds.
 Cats and high heat can be a dangerous combination if not monitored closely.

 Cats hate living in a cold house.
 That’s why safety precautions around heat sources are paramount if you have cats.
-A feline’s love of heat and warmth will often supersede their sense of self-preservation.
-But there are proven methods that will keep your pet safe from getting burnt.
+A feline’s love of heat and warmth will often supersede his sense of self-preservation.
+But there are ways to keep your pet safe from getting burnt.

 - 1 Why Do Cats Like Heat So Much?

 - 3 Are Portable Heaters Safe for Cats?

 - 4 Can I Have an Open Fire if I Have a Cat?

 - 5 How Do I Know if My Cat is Burned?